icp logo with sponsors

 Organizational Development – Strengthening of UNIOCASMO

 One of our achievements in Honduras was the establishment of the second-tier farmer organization UNIOCASMO as part of the ICP project in Ocotepeque in 2014.
-It has currently more than 740 members, including 219 women.
+Now, ten years later, it has 605 members - 65 % men, 35 % women, and 23 % youth.
 Members benefit from access to new markets, better coffee prices, and access to processing facilities.